corda/corda/docs/source/threat-model/corda-threat-model.md

  **Impact**

-Nodes targeted by this attack could exhaust theor processing & memory resources, or potentially cease responding to transactions.
+Nodes targeted by this attack could exhaust their processing & memory resources, or potentially cease responding to transactions.

 </td>